-Ranch- The field where the product is grown (and in fact spends most of its time) is also a very important factor.
+The field where the product is grown is a very important factor.
 The farm is required to maintain the growing area in such a way to avoid the risk of any potential food safety issues, such as flooding and pest control.

-Harvest- All products are harvested in a manner which is intended to prevent intentional contamination and protect the produce from being adulterated in any way.
+All products are harvested in a manner which is intended to prevent contamination and protect the produce from being degraded in any way.

-Traceability- When our fruits and vegetables are harvested, they are labeled with vital information which is log into our system for tracking purposes.
+When our fruits and vegetables are harvested, they are labeled with vital information which is logged for tracking purposes.
 This information includes the commodity, variety, field, and date that the product was harvested.
 This allows us to be able to retain the most pertinent details of the produce we harvest everyday.